 The bench stand option is the better one, the engine is easier to work with because it's not surrounded by model.
 Also, you'll be running the engine on a rich mixture which produces more gunge from the exhaust - better to make this mess away from your shiny new airplane!

 A bench set-up must be strong and secure with the engine fixed properly (i.e. use the four engine mounting holes with correct fixings).
 Don't be tempted to use clamps or any other method to fix the engine to the bench.
 A good set-up can be seen below (image © modelflying.co.uk)...

-Above: breaking in a glow plug engine on the bench is a better option.
+Above: breaking in an RC glow plug engine on the bench is a better option.

 Breaking in a glow plug engine in the air is the other choice, and I've done this too.
 You should only attempt this if you've got some flying experience and can confidently fly solo.

 The advantage with doing the break in during flight is that the engine has a much better airflow over it, so cooling is more effective, and this is obviously better for the engine.
 The disadvantage is that you can't use the throttle too wildly, so you won't have much available power to hand and you'll need to fly in a 'restrained' manner for a while.